 Meetup is a great resource for finding activities occurring nearby that interest you.
 It could be a free hike or yoga class.
 There are language exchanges and movie nights.
 Almost anything you could be interested in, is on Meetup.
 It takes a bit of courage to walk in to a Meetup solo, especially in a foreign country.
 But go in with an open mind and have fun!

-I’ve Couchsurfed in Paris, Brussels, Amsterdam, and Budapest and found it is a great way to meet locals and gain insider tips on the city.
+I’ve successfully and safely Couchsurfed in Paris, Brussels, Amsterdam, and Budapest and found it is a great way to meet locals and gain insider tips on the city.
 In Brussels, my host took me out for drinks with people very important in the EU and in Budapest I learned of a great spot to watch the sunset.

 If sleeping on a perfect stranger’s couch is too far outside of your comfort zone, the Couchsurfing app has a great feature that doesn’t require you to actually be Couchsurfing.
 You can select a Hangout Now option which connects you to other people who want to meet for drinks or a local event.
-Although, ladies, be careful with this one, I had some creepers come through.
-Another less intense aspect is the Events section of the app.
+Although ladies, be careful with this one, I had some creepers come through.
+Another less intense aspect is the events section of the app.
 Through here I’ve found SUP tours in Budapest and free yoga in Paris!